Pigeon Mountain (New Zealand): European history

 The 5 acre farm immediately to the south was owned by the 1847 Irish Fitzpatrick family of Patrick and Ann who came in the Minerva fencible ship.
 They lived in a raupo hut at Howick for two years.
 They had had 12 children, 9 of whom survived.
 The children all attended Pakuranga school, a short distance across the paddocks to the south east.
 Fitzpatrick later bought other land around Pigeon Mountain at Hutchinson Road and Bucklands Beach Road, expanding his farm to 20 acres.
 A photo taken of the Pakuranga Cricket club, which played at Pigeon Mountain, shows 6 of the 16 players were from the Fitzpatrick family.
 His original fencibles cottage was still in use in the 1960s by two of his grandsons who were the caretakers of the Pigeon Mountain sports ground in their youth.
-On their death the cottage was placed at the Howick Historical village.
+On their death the cottage was placed at the Howick Historical Village.
 A number of Fencibles' widows also received land south of Pigeon Mountain which was very swampy.
 Margaret Coyle received 4 acres of land where Pakuranga College is today.

-In 1929 a fresh water spring was uncovered and water was piped to Howick and district at a cost of 9340 pounds.
+In 1929 a fresh water spring was uncovered and water was piped to Howick and district at a cost of £9,340.

 Artefacts as well as skulls were found at the site in the 1960s by students from Pakuranga College.

 The north face is partly fenced off and is an almost vertical drop of 30 m.
 In the southwest corner there is a playing field built on a free-draining scoria base.
-On the quarried northwestern side is a kindergarten and Scout hall.
+On the quarried north-western side is a kindergarten and Scout hall.

 Treaty settlement

-In the 2014 Treaty of Waitangi settlement between the Crown and the Ngā Mana Whenua o Tāmaki Makaurau collective of 13 Auckland iwi and hapu (also known as the Tāmaki Collective), ownership of the 14 Tūpuna Maunga of Auckland, was vested to the collective, including Ōhuiarangi / Pigeon Mountain.
+In the 2014 Treaty of Waitangi settlement between the Crown and the Ngā Mana Whenua o Tāmaki Makaurau collective of 13 Auckland iwi and hapū (also known as the Tāmaki Collective), ownership of the 14 Tūpuna Maunga of Auckland, was vested to the collective, including Ōhuiarangi / Pigeon Mountain.
 The legislation specified that the land be held in trust "for the common benefit of Ngā Mana Whenua o Tāmaki Makaurau and the other people of Auckland".
 The Tūpuna Maunga o Tāmaki Makaurau Authority or Tūpuna Maunga Authority (TMA) is the co-governance organisation established to administer the 14 Tūpuna Maunga.
 Auckland Council manages the Tūpuna Maunga under the direction of the TMA.

-Native vegetation restoration

 As part of a plan to restore the hill, including native vegetation and native wildlife habitats, around 112 exotic trees, including pests, have been removed and 33,000 new native trees and shrubs are being planted.
 The work aims to and enhance sightlines to the summit and preserving historic features.